9 Top-Rated Day Trips from Milan

-Milan's position in Western Lombardy puts it within easy reach of several centers with plenty of tourist attractions.
+Milan's position in Western Lombardy puts it within easy reach of several centers with plenty of tourist attractions and things to do.
 The Alps are so close that you can see them from the roof of the Duomo.
-Fabled Lake Como is less than an hour by train.
+Fabled Lake Como is less than an hour by train, and there are several towns near Milan with magnificent churches and cathedrals.
 The beautiful cities of Verona and Bergamo are easily accessible, as is Lake Garda.
-And even closer are Monza, Lodi, and Pavia with its immense monastery.
-Because Milan is the rail hub of northern Italy, getting to any of these places by train is easy, and packaged day tours often make it even easier to explore beyond the city.
+Because Milan is the rail hub of northern Italy, getting to any of these places by train is easy, and high-speed trains make it possible to take a day trip from Milan to Venice or even to the Cinque Terre.
+Packaged day tours often make it even easier to explore beyond the city.

 1 Lake Como

 Direct trains from either Milan's Stazione Nord or Stazione Centrale take about 30 minutes to reach the small city of Como, at the southern shore of Lake Como.
-From here, boats leave regularly, stopping at one after another of the lakeside towns, each prettier than the last.
+From here, boats leave regularly, stopping at one after another of the lakeside towns, each prettier than the last and each with its own attractions for tourists.
 Within a few minutes' walk of the landings are beautiful gardens and villas, art-filled churches, and narrow lanes of smart shops.
 One of the prettiest towns on Como is Bellagio, set at the tip of a peninsula that divides southern Lake Como into two long arms.

 2 Verona and Lake Garda